isomerpages/nlb-sarbica/_programme/Papers and Bios.md

 **Bio:**

 **Georgina Robinson** is an archivist at Eton College Archives and Chair of the ARA Environmental Sustainability Group.
-She is interested in the intersection between records and the environment and wrote her MA dissertation on attitudes and efforts to implement climate action by UK information professionals in 2020, which was adapted for publication in the Records Management Journal in a special issue on records management in the Anthropocene (Issue 3, 2021).
+She is interested in the intersection between records and the environment and wrote her MA dissertation on attitudes and efforts to implement climate action by UK information professionals in 2020, which was adapted for publication in the Records Management Journal in a special issue on records management in the Anthropocene issue 3, 2021).

-4:15 pm – 4:40 pm
+#4:15 pm – 4:40 pm

-_The UK and Ireland’s ARA Environmental Sustainability Group_
+# The UK and Ireland’s ARA Environmental Sustainability Group

 **Amy Cawood, Secretary, Group Secretary, ARA Environmental Sustainability Group**